-We try to be very sensitive to your need to finalize your law school plans, but it is always possible that we will have unexpected no-shows at the time of the registration for fall starters, and that we may therefore call waitlist participants as late as August 31 or September 1.
+We try to be very sensitive to your need to finalize your law school plans, but it is always possible that we will have unexpected no-shows at the time of the registration for fall starters, and that we may therefore call waitlist participants as late as August 31.
 We do everything we can to avoid that, but it has happened on a couple of occasions.
 If everyone we expect to have join us comes to registration for the fall start, we release all remaining waitlist participants immediately by email, with a follow-up communication by snail mail.

 please remember that ultimately, control is in your hands.
 You should withdraw from consideration whenever you pass the point where the potential benefit of being admitted is not worth the cost of the uncertainty and stress.